The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The lack of some periodicity and cycles can bring about the feeling of endless and unfinished work.
 Energy and motivation can be reduced.

 Scrum offers sprints.
-These are equal intervals of time that can psychologically carry the feeling of a beginning and an end.
+These are equal intervals of time that can psychologically satisfy the need for a beginning and an end.

-The periodicity and end of a sprint can bring a sense of accomplishment and completion.
-Such recurrence helps for moderate mental dynamics and satisfaction with the goal achieved.
+The periodicity and the end goal of a sprint can bring a sense of accomplishment and completion.
+Such recurrence helps for optimal mental dynamics and satisfaction with the goal achieved.

-BVOP recommends that teams choose whether to use Kanban or Scrum as the recommended method of choice would be a preliminary test of both approaches.
-A periodic review of the opinions of all team members can help decide to migrate to another style of work.
+BVOP recommends that the choice between Kanban or Scrum is made after both work methods are tested.
+A periodic opinion review of all team members can help decide whether a migration to another style of work is necessary.